Skip to content ↓

 Lunchtime and Medicine

-Free school meals are provided to all Early Years and Key Stage 1 children.
-The menu for school lunches, which includes a range of healthy options, is displayed on the website, in the foyer, on the Oak classroom window overlooking the playground where Key Stage 1 parents drop off and collect children, on the green door by the Acacia classroom and on Lime classroom’s window.
+Universal free school meals are provided to all Early Years and Key Stage 1 children.
+The menu for school lunches, which includes a range of healthy options, is displayed on the website and on Lime classroom’s window.

 Children may of course bring a packed lunch although parents must notify the school in writing if they are opting out of the free school meal provision.
 We ask that parents prepare healthy packed lunches avoiding sweets/chocolate and including a still drink.